 When you have been taken over by a bigger group there’s a need for major reorganisation of your company, particularly of the sales structure.
 The Dry Tower business has picked up significantly as we are now obviously using the sales power from ASYS to boost Dry Tower interest and sales.

 The takeover for Totech was a great move.
 The business for our automated storage and handling system, Dry Tower, was growing so rapidly we needed their automation experience and worldwide business and service structure to take things to the next level.
 It has allowed us to accelerate more aggressively than would otherwise have been possible.

 ASYS is dedicated to automation in manufacturing so for them it was a very obvious and easy step to become involved with Dry Tower.
 There is a great deal of focus at the moment on material flow and material management.
-When we first developed the Dry Tower it was a stand alone system but now we are much more involved in developing the means to combine the storage with AIV systems (Autonomous Intelligent Vehicles) to get to true Industry 4.0 standards of automation and build the factory of the future.
+When we first developed the Dry Tower it was a stand alone system but now we are much more involved in developing the means to combine the storage with AIV systems (Autonomous Intelligent Vehicles) to create a full logistics system for the SMD assembly industry, get to true Industry 4.0 standards of automation and build the factory of the future.
 Totech is already in discussion with some large organisations about ‘building that factory of the future’.

 A few years ago there was a single-mindedness on making production lines faster and faster and the importance of materials management was forgotten about.
 But here at Totech we understood the significance of automated materials management 4 or 5 years ago and that’s why we started with it.
 No matter how good and fast your production line is if the materials aren’t there, where and when you need them, it just isn’t going to happen.